vishnuvij/Master_thesis/README.md

 2. Altenhoff, A.M. et al. (2012) Resolving the Ortholog Conjecture: Orthologs Tend to Be Weakly, but Significantly, More Similar in Function than Paralogs.
 PLoS Comput.
 Biol., 8, e1002514.

-3. BaQenberg, K. et al. (2017) OrthoReD: a rapid and accurate orthology prediction tool with low computational requirement.
+3. Battenberg, K. et al. (2017) OrthoReD: a rapid and accurate orthology prediction tool with low computational requirement.
 BMC Bioinformatics, 18, 310.

 4. Cozzetto, D. and Jones, D.T.
 (2017) Computational Methods for Annotation Transfers from Sequence.
 In, Dessimoz, C. and Škunca, N. (eds), The Gene Ontology Handbook, Methods in Molecular Biology.
 Springer, New York, NY, pp. 55–67.